shidel/FDI/README.md

     Remove need to leave in install media to reboot.

-    Delpoy solution to adjust for long perceived pauses during backup and some package installations.
-Not a bug, but may appear "hung-up" do to many files being copied.
-Namely a backup of a previous version that included sources files stick for a long time around 37% while coping all the old sources.
+    Deploy a solution to adjust for the long perceived pauses during backup and some package installations.
+Not a bug, but it may appear "hung-up" do to many files being copied.
+Namely, a backup of a previous version that included source files, will stick for a long time around 37% while coping all the old sources.

     (These require some additional tools not yet created for V8Power Tools)